Oxalates, Inflammation, Pelvic Pain and Weight Gainsarapugh

 Oxalate is a simple molecule and it binds to calcium and other minerals which means it can affect mineral absorption.
 Oxalate also cause sulphate depletion / loss and sulphate is key for making connective tissue, detoxification, blood flow and the cardiovascular system.

 Oxalates crystallizes under certain conditions, including inside our bodies.
 The best-studied is high oxalate and kidney stones.
-These crystals formed this way can be irritating, damaging and painful to our tissues where they cause or increase inflammation.
-So this will exacerbate joint pain in conditions such as arthritis or fibromyalgia.
+These oxalate crystals formed this way can be irritating, damaging and painful to our tissues where they cause or increase inflammation.
+This will exacerbate bladder pain, pelvic joint pain and conditions such as arthritis or fibromyalgia.

 When a person is inflamed, biochemically they can struggle to lose weight as inflammation drives fat storage and synthesis.
 Calcium oxalate have also been found in thyroid tissue and appears to accumulate with age and may contribute to hypothyroidism and weight gain , particularly in women over 50 who have additional factors that affect thyroid function.